NolanLiu01/reproducible-research_homework/README.md

 Question 4:

 1. The random walks originate from the point (0,0) and move a fixed distance in a random direction with each step.
 The step length is set to 0.25 units, and the direction is determined by a random angle chosen between [0, 2π].
-It is evident that the random walks exhibit stochastic behavior, as the two walks are completely different.
+It can be seen that the random walks exhibit stochastic behavior, as the two walks that were generated are completely different.
-2. A random seed is a starting point used by a pseudorandom number generator (PRNG) to produce a sequence of numbers that appears random.
+2. A random seed is a starting point used by a pseudorandom number generator (PRNG) to produce a sequence of "random" numbers.
 Pseudorandom number generators are algorithms that generate sequences of numbers that exhibit statistical randomness but are, in fact, deterministic.
-This means that if PRNG starts with the same initial seed, it will always generate the same sequence of numbers.
+This means that if a PRNG starts with the same initial seed, it will always generate the same sequence of numbers (Cruise, 2012).
 3. Simply specify the seed with set.seed().
 By setting a specific seed will ensure that the sequence of random numbers generated is the same every time the code is run.
 This is crucial for reproducibility, as it allows others to replicate the results exactly.
 4. ![comparison](https://github.com/NolanLiu01/reproducible-research_homework/assets/150164339/e7294764-e96b-404b-be55-91a53dca249d)